-By 1840 Razorback Range had been crossed by the Great South Road, a part of which would become Argyle Street in the new village of Camden.
 The foundation stone of St John's Church was laid by Bishop Broughton on 3 November 1840.
 The Macarthur brothers organised land sales through Sydney auctioneer Samuel Lyons in 1841.
-Advertisements for the land stated that allotments had been cleared and stumped and that the village already had a number of cottages, occupied by a cooper, wheelwright, master builder and brick maker as well as a post office, inn and partly completed church (Willis 2015 (a)).
-The original street plan, which is identical today, includes an area for the church's builder and bricklayer Richard Basden, who used 386,000 bricks.
+Advertisements for the land stated that allotments had been cleared and stumped and that the village already had a number of cottages, occupied by a cooper, wheelwright, master builder and brick maker as well as a post office, inn and partly completed church (Willis 2015 (a), p.
+34).

 An influx of settler families between 1830 and 1860 helped shape the economic and social fabric of Camden (Sidman 1939; Atkinson 1988).
 Many immigrant families who had settled on surrounding estates as tenant farmers started businesses in the village.
-The village introduced another layer of urban based petite bourgeoisie, made up of shopkeepers and tradesmen, into the social hierarchy of the district (Willis 2006).
-Before the 1840s Sydney functioned as a conduit for the overseas capital needed to sustain the fledgling colony.
-But in the 1840s capital began to flow the other way.
-Camden's growth was seen as a vital change in the colonial countryside and its ties with Sydney.
+The village introduced another layer of urban based petite bourgeoisie, made up of shopkeepers and tradesmen, into the social hierarchy of the district (Willis 2006 (a)).
+In the 1840s Camden's growth would see a vital change in the colonial countryside and its ties with Sydney.